 A common benchmark is 30 days after receiving a product or service, but this might shift slightly depending on the specifics of your business and what you’re trying to learn.
 A good rule of thumb is to think about whether or not the survey will make sense from the customer’s perspective.
 For example, if you want to understand how customers feel about your ordering process, then wait until a customer places an order before asking.

-NPS: A Survey Standard
+NPS: a Customer Survey Standard

-You can reach out to your customers and get their opinions on anything you’re interested in knowing more about, like how they feel about your pricing, or their top new feature requests.
+You can reach out to your customers and get their opinions on anything you’re interested in knowing more about, like how they feel about your pricing or their top new feature requests.

 That said, a gold standard in customer surveying is the Net Promoter Score (NPS) survey.
 NPS is a very popular measure of loyalty, based on a customer’s likelihood to recommend you to others.
 And it’s popular for good reason: NPS can predict revenue growth, with leaders growing twice as quickly as their competitors.